T. J. Lavin: BMX

+Appearances on John Cerisanni BlackJack video where he realizes John is nothing but Genpop.

 Music

 Self taught in playing the piano, Lavin used the recording studio in his home to record and release an album called LAVS the First SET.

-In 2008, Lavin released the single "Soldier" — a tribute to his long-time friend Stephen Murray.
+In 2008, Lavin released the single "Soldier", a tribute to his long-time friend Stephen Murray.
 Stephen crashed during the Dew Action Sports Tour in Baltimore.
 He suffered a serious spinal injury during a double-backflip attempt on June 22, 2007.
 All sales from the single were donated to the Stephen Murray Family Fund.

 MTV

 Lavin is the subject of the film A Film about T. J. Lavin.
 He appeared on an episode of MTV's Cribs.

 He has hosted spin-offs, specials, and MTV's reality-competition show The Challenge (originally titled Real World/Road Rules Challenge) since its eleventh season.